-No statutory designated sites for nature conservation were identified within 2 km of the Site through the desk study.
-The Site falls within the Site of Special Scientific Interest (SSSI) Impact Risk Zone (IRZ) for Low Church Moss SSSI.
+One statutory designated site for nature conservation, Low Church Moss Site of Special Scientific Interest (SSSI), was identified within 2 km of the Site through the desk study.
+This is located approximately 1.3 km north-west of the Site.
+There are no hydrological pathways that connect the Site to the Low Church Moss SSSI.
+The Site is located within the SSSI Impact Risk Zone (IRZ) for Low Church Moss SSSI.
 However, the Scheme does not fall into any of the relevant categories listed.